 Act as a reference point for other organisations that support its evidence-led approach.

-- Be a forum for discussing best practice and for keeping farmers, keepers and managers informed of the latest developments.
+- Be a forum for discussing best practise and for keeping farmers, keepers and managers informed of the latest developments.

 - Enhance the GWCT’s shooting, farming and biodiversity advisory services as well as providing training days on snaring and predator control.

-- Enter joint projects with the MacRobert Trust and the James Hutton Institute, allowing hands-on co-operation with other like-minded organisations.
+- Enter joint projects with the MacRobert Trust and The James Hutton Institute and the like, allowing hands-on cooperation with other like-minded organisations.

 - Demonstrate the link between economically viable management and practical conservation objectives.